j-denham/Process-And-Memory-Simulator/README.md

   - The number of remaining process
 * Whenever memory is full (or if virtual memory is enabled, a processes memory requirement - 4 isn't available), a line is outputted with the `EVICTED` field, along with the addresses of the pages that were evicted
+* When all processes have been completed performance is summarised with:
+  - Throughput denotes the average (rounded up), minimum and maximum number of processes completed in sequential, non-overlapping 60 second intervals
+  - Turnaround time is the average time (in seconds, rounded up to an integer) between the time a process arrives and is subsequently completed.
+  - Time overhead denotes the maximum and average time overhead, where overhead is defined as the turnaround time of the process divided by its job time
+  - Makespan is the time in seconds where the simulation ended

 #### Scheduling Algorithms Implemented:
 * First come first served